qinguorui2001/tp/docs/UserGuide.md

 * Deletes the student from the contact list at the specified `INDEX`.

 Examples:
-* `delete 2` deletes the second student in the contact list. (if 2nd student exists)
+* `delete 2` deletes the second student in the contact list (if 2nd student exists).

 Possible usage:

-*  You can use `delete` to delete any student that you do not need to keep track anymore.
+*  You can use `delete` to delete any student that you do not need to keep track of anymore.

 <div style="page-break-after: always;"></div>